 The period where they seem to move in reverse is called retrograde motion.
-It occurs because the faster-moving Earth overtakes a more distant planet, making it appear to move backwards against the stars.
-You might see a similar effect on the motorway when a car is overtaking a slower moving car—it appears to move backwards against the more distant scenery.
+It occurs because the faster-moving Earth overtakes a more distant planet, making it appear to move backward against the stars.
+You might see a similar effect on the motorway when a car is overtaking a slower-moving car—it appears to move backward against the more distant scenery,

 During this apparition, Mars moves in a retrograde motion from December 21st to March 10th, from six weeks before opposition and six weeks after opposition, before commencing its eastwards track towards the star Regulus.